-Keep your eyepieces, telescope lenses and corrector plates and camera lenses clean this observing season with Baader’s Optical Wonder fluid and microfibre cloth.
+Keep your eyepieces, telescope lenses, corrector plates, camera lenses and filters clean this during this observing season with Baader’s Optical Wonder fluid and microfibre cloth.

 Baader Planetarium’s FineOptical Cleaning Fluid is a very effective cleaning solution that is less aggressive than other cleaning solutions, but is extremely effective at removing dirt, oils (pollen and fat) and finger prints marks along with their associated acidic residue.
 The solution dries up without leaving any cleaning marks and also forms a protective layer against bacteria and fungi that can attack and degrade optics and their special coatings.
 You can use the cleaning fluid on your eyepieces, refractor objective lenses, catadioptric (SCT/Maksutov) corrector plates, DSLR camera lenses and even on your daily/reading glasses too.